 Most HR consultants recommend that if a company interviews someone who is ultimately rejected, that person should get a personal email or phone call.
 A phone call is more personal and lets you maintain a relationship with the applicant if you mean it.

 As you’re interviewing candidates, keep good notes.
 You want to remember which candidates are promising and which aren’t.
 More importantly, you want to be able to defend your hiring process in case an applicant accuses you of discrimination.
 Here are some tips to help you make notes during the interview process:

 - Take diligent notes.
 It will take a little longer in the interview, but it can help you with second-round questions.

 - Don’t make notes about age, race, gender, or other discriminatory aspects.

-- Use a digital method to track applicants through the process.
+- Use a digital method to track applicants through the process, such as Recruitee.
 This will help your workflow.
-Find out more about this here.

 - Make sure you ask questions that give you insight into the candidate’s abilities and skills for the position.
 It’s a good idea to write down your questions before the interview.

 - Make notes about any questions the candidate asks.
 This can help you remember the interest level of the candidate and any research the candidate did about the company.

 Rejecting unsuccessful candidates over the phone does take time, but it also lets you keep good candidates in mind for future jobs.
 To do it right, you need to make sure that your business reputation isn’t damaged in the process.